-The SD500, which is also known as the Digital Ixus 700 in Europe and the IXY DIGITAL 600 in Japan, was introduced right before PMA in February of 2005.
-It is the most recent model in a long line of ultra-compact ‘ELPH’ or ‘IXUS’ cameras that date all the way back to the early 2000s (and a lot farther back than that in the film camera world).
+The SD500, also known as the Digital Ixus 700 in Europe and the IXY DIGITAL 600 in Japan, was introduced right before PMA in February 2005.
+It is the most recent model in a long line of ultra-compact ‘ELPH’ or ‘IXUS’ cameras that date back to the early 2000s (and a lot farther back than that in the film camera world).

 The SD500, much like its predecessors, does not have a great much in the way of manual controls, but it does manage to pack quite a few high-end capabilities into the compact all-metal housing it comes in;

 Although it has a strong family resemblance to earlier generations of IXUS and ELPH models, the SD500 represents a slight shift in direction away from the very boxy styling of its predecessors (to quote Canon: “with its unique ‘Perpetual Curve’ contoured design, the brushed stainless steel ‘titanium gray’ SD500 continues the IXUS tradition of pushing compact camera design into new territories.”)
 Although it has a strong family resemblance to earlier